fuubian/Masterthesis_Code/README.md

 python test_inference.py <model_name>
 ```

-This script will verify that the images of the datasets are in the correct folder and prompt the selected model to describe the content of a random chosen image.
+This script will verify that the images of the datasets are in the correct folder and prompt the selected model to describe the content of a randomly chosen image.

 ## Running evaluation